arnav4567/aca_blockchain/assignment_4/README.md

 NtDyN509M7XtJBwtbQIDAQAB
 -----END PUBLIC KEY-----
 ```
 This is the same as the data that we had given.
+Also, incase the ID is not 64-bit, our code automatically pads it with zeroes so as to prevent inconsistencies.